luphord/imgwrench/docs/usage.rst

 .. image:: _static/framecrop.jpg

-`framecrop` supports the parameter -a/--aspect-ratio which has to be an aspect ratio specified as two numbers separated by a colon, e.g. "2:1", "3:4", "117:123".
+`framecrop` supports the parameter :code:`-a/--aspect-ratio` which has to be an aspect ratio specified as two numbers separated by a colon, e.g. :code:`2:1`, :code:`3:4`, :code:`117:123`.
 This will be the ratio of the final image *including* the frame.

-The parameter -w/--frame-width specifies the frame width as fraction of the longer image side after the crop operation.
-Also -c/--color is supported which accepts the frame color as either a name (e.g. 'white', 'green'), a hex value (e.g.
+The parameter :code:`-w/--frame-width` specifies the frame width as fraction of the longer image side after the crop operation.
+Also :code:`-c/--color` is supported which accepts the frame color as either a name (e.g. :code:`white`, :code:`green`), a hex value (e.g.
-'#ab1fde') or an rgb function value (e.g. 'rgb(120,23,217)').
+:code:`#ab1fde`) or an rgb function value (e.g. :code:`rgb(120,23,217)`).

 .. code-block:: console